Actively Recruiting

 You will not qualify if you...

-- Fixed deformity in the joints of the upper limb
+- Fixed deformity in upper limb joints

-- Severe hearing or visual impairment
+- Severe hearing or visual impairments

 - Irregular attendance at assessments or therapy sessions